Harley J. Earl Trophy: Description and history

 The Harley J. Earl Trophy is named after General Motors car designer Harley Earl.
-Earl, the second commissioner of NASCAR, was the designer of the Chevrolet Corvette; his Firebird I concept car provides the basis of the automobile that sits atop the trophy; the car is often misidentified as Sir Malcolm Campbell's "Blue Bird" land speed record car.
-Earl was a friend of NASCAR founder Bill France, Sr., who named the trophy after him as a sign of respect.
+Earl, the second commissioner of NASCAR, was the designer of the Chevrolet Corvette; his Firebird I concept car provides the basis of the automobile that sits atop the trophy; the car is often misidentified as Malcolm Campbell's "Blue Bird" land speed record car.
+Earl was a friend of NASCAR founder Bill France Sr., who named the trophy after him as a sign of respect.

-The trophy is awarded to the winner of the annual Daytona 500, known as "The Great American Race", which acts as the season-opening event for the NASCAR Cup Series (formerly known as the Monster Energy Cup Series, Sprint Cup Series, Nextel Cup Series, Winston Cup Series, and Winston Grand National Series), and is also considered the most prestigious and important event on the NASCAR schedule.
+The trophy is awarded to the winner of the annual Daytona 500, known as "The Great American Race", which acts as the season-opening event for the NASCAR Cup Series, and is also considered the most prestigious and important event on the NASCAR schedule.
 The trophy is considered to be the most coveted award with which a NASCAR driver can be presented.

 The Harley J. Earl Perpetual Trophy, trackside, at Daytona International Speedway prior to the running of the 2024 Daytona 500.

 The Harley J. Earl Perpetual Trophy, the "official" version of the award, is housed at the Daytona International Speedway.
 It stands about 4 ft tall, 5 ft wide and is in the same triangular "tri-oval" shape of Daytona International Speedway.
 It's removed from its display once a year to appear in victory lane with the winner of the Daytona 500.
-In 2010, the trophy was removed from the Daytona International Speedway, transported to the Indianapolis Motor Speedway and put on display alongside the Borg-Warner Trophy – awarded to the winner of the Indianapolis 500 – in the Indianapolis Motor Speedway Hall of Fame Museum during the Indianapolis 500 race week.
+In 2010, the trophy was removed from the Daytona International Speedway, transported to the Indianapolis Motor Speedway and put on display alongside the Borg-Warner Trophy – awarded to the winner of the Indianapolis 500 – in the Indianapolis Motor Speedway Museum during the Indianapolis 500 race week.